 Wang’s chamber music performances and solo recitals at major venues, such as National Arts Centre in Ottawa, and Lincoln Center, received critical acclaim and his performances are heard frequently on CBC Radio-Canada.
 Additionally, Wang is one of the founding members of Ensemble75, a chamber music series based in Dallas, Texas.

 Under Maestro Graeme Jenkins, Wang was the Concertmaster of the Dallas Opera from 2010-2013.
 He previously served as guest Concertmaster for the Kansas City Symphony under Maestro Michael Stern and the San Antonio Symphony under Maestro Sebastian Lang-Lessing.
-Appointed by Maestro Jaap van Zweden, Wang is currently Concermaster of the Hong Kong Philharmonic since 2013.
-He plays a 1760 G.B.
-Guadagnini violin, a loan arranged by the Y. S. Liu Foundation.
+Appointed by Maestro Jaap van Zweden, Wang is currently Concertmaster of the Hong Kong Philharmonic since 2013.
+He plays a 1757 G.B.
+Guadagnini “Ex-Brodsky” violin, loaned generously by an anonymous benefactor.